-A medical evaluation helps your doctor find out what’s causing your symptoms.
+A medical evaluation helps your healthcare provider find out what’s causing your symptoms.
 A health history and physical exam may reveal signs of a stone and perhaps why it formed.
 Diagnostic studies can confirm the presence of a stone and locate it.
 Detailed metabolic tests of your blood, urine, and the stone may also be done.
-These test results help your doctor recommend treatment.
+These test results help your healthcare provider recommend treatment.

-These tests confirm your doctor’s diagnosis.
+These tests confirm your healthcare provider’s diagnosis.
 They can detect infection or reveal the image of a stone.
 You may not need all of these tests.

-Urinalysis looks for blood in the urine (hematuria), one sign of a stone.
+Urinalysis.
+This looks for blood in the urine (hematuria), one sign of a stone.
 Pus in the urine (pyuria) suggests a stone or infection.
-This pH of the urine is also tested, which indicates if your urine is acidic or alkaline.
+The pH of the urine is also tested, which indicates if your urine is acidic or alkaline.
 Alkaline urine promotes formation of struvite (infection) stones.

-Blood tests can confirm a kidney infection.
+Blood tests.
+These can confirm a kidney infection.
 They show any abnormalities in the white cell count of your blood.

-A KUB (kidney, ureter, bladder) X-ray provides a view of your kidneys, ureters, and bladder.
+KUB (kidney, ureter, bladder) X-ray.
+This imaging text provides a view of your kidneys, ureters, and bladder.
 Some stones are dense enough to show up on X-rays, and some stones can't be seen.
 An IVP (intravenous pyelogram) X-ray uses dye to locate your stone.
 It also shows whether there is a blockage in that kidney.
 This test may not be used if you have kidney failure.

-A CT (computed tomography) scan takes multiple X-rays of the urinary tract.
+CT scan.
+This takes multiple X-rays of the urinary tract.
 This helps locate and identify a stone.
 A CT scan can be done without dye.
 This makes it safe for people who have dye allergies or kidney disease.
-The CT scan with dye is now the "gold standard" test to diagnose kidney stones.
+The CT scan with dye is now the gold standard test to diagnose kidney stones.

-If you have a stone, your doctor may order 1 or more metabolic tests.
+If you have a stone, your healthcare provider may order 1 or more metabolic tests.
 These tests may show why you formed a stone.
 And they show what kind of stone you may form in the future.
-This helps your doctor plan your treatment and prevention program.
+This helps your healthcare provider plan your treatment and prevention program.

-Stone analysis shows your stone’s chemical makeup, if the stone is retrieved.
+Stone analysis.
+This test shows your stone’s chemical makeup, if the stone is retrieved.
 This may suggest the cause of your stone.

-Blood tests measure your levels of stone-related chemicals, such as calcium.
-They may also find potential causes, such as gout or hyperparathyroidism.
+Blood tests.
+These measure your levels of stone-related chemicals, such as calcium.
+They may also find possible causes, such as gout or hyperparathyroidism.

-A 24-hour urine sample shows the levels of stone-related chemicals in your urine.
+24-hour urine sample.
+This shows the levels of stone-related chemicals in your urine.
 You collect all your urine for 24 hours in a special container.

-Provocative tests show how your kidneys handle chemicals, such as calcium.
-The tests monitor your response to low- or high-calcium diets.
+Provocative tests.
+These show how your kidneys handle chemicals, such as calcium.
+The tests check your response to low-calcium or high-calcium diets.